Azure-Samples/hdinsight-dotnet-java-storm-eventhub/README.md

 An example of using a hybrid dotnet/Java-based Apache Storm topology to work with Azure Event Hubs.

-NOTE: This example requires a Storm on HDInsight cluster version 3.5.
-There are breaking changes
+NOTE: This example requires a Storm on HDInsight cluster version 3.5 or 3.6.

 ##Prerequisites

-* **Visual Studio 2013 or 2015**
+* **Visual Studio 2015 or 2017**

 * **Azure SDK for Visual Studio** - at least version 2.5.
 This gives you the Azure entries in Server Explorer and the ability to view things like table storage